temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 <!--SNIPEND-->

-Now, you will explore how to use Timers, Signals, and Queries to interact with the Workflow during its execution.

-## Manage Workflow Delays with Timers

 Notice that in the above code, you are using the [`sleep`](https://typescript.temporal.io/api/namespaces/workflow#sleep) API for the first time.

 :::note The importance of deferred execution